xuandung38/cms-docs/upgrade.md

 - [Upgrade To 2.2.1](#upgrade-2.2.1)
 - [Upgrade To 2.2](#upgrade-2.2)
 - [Upgrading To 2.1](#upgrade-2.1)

+<a name="upgrade-3.0"></a>
+## Upgrade from 2.6 to 3.0

+- Copy your theme to new source code.
+- Run `composer install` to update vendor packages.
+- Run `php artisan migrate` to update database.

+> {warning} Old custom plugin which you built with Botble CMS v2.6 will not work on v3.0.

 <a name="upgrade-2.5"></a>
 ## Upgrade from 2.5 to 2.6